, ,

 In behavioral health, documentation in tip top shape should meet five criteria:

-- Purpose-driven, clearly supporting care delivery, billing, audits, and risk management
+• Purpose-driven, clearly supporting care delivery, billing, healthcare audit, and risk management

 Start by writing a short internal documentation standard that reflects these principles.
 This does not need to be formal policy language.
 It should simply be a clear, shared expectation that clinical, billing, and operational teams can align around.